The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Direct train||Yes, there is 1 direct train a day|

-Trains from Paris to Vienna cover the 640 miles (1033 km) long route taking on average 11 h 37 min with our travel partners like.
+Trains from Paris to Vienna cover the 640 miles (1033 km) long route taking on average 10 h 50 min with our travel partners like Deutsche Bahn, Deutsche Bahn with connection or Nightjet.
 Normally, there is 1 train operating per day, including direct services available.
-While the average ticket price for this trip costs around £216, you can find the cheapest train ticket for as low as £216.
+You can get the cheapest train tickets for this route for as low as £99, but the average price of train tickets is £204.
 Travellers depart most frequently from Paris Gare de Lyon and arrive in Wien Westbahnhof.

 Trains from Paris to Vienna provide travelers with a cheap, comfortable and fun option to make their way between the two destinations.
 This scenic route is taken by more than 30 weekly train trips.
 The distance is covered in an average travel time of 12 hours and 16 minutes.